GrissomErick/Bamazon/appdocs/Supervisor.md

  UNC Coding Boot Camp - Bamazon - Assignment #10 (MySQL)
  <p></p>

-**Project Description** - The Bamazon supervisor version of the program displays the terminal storefront and allows the supervisor to.
+**Project Description** - The Bamazon supervisor version of the program displays the terminal storefront and allows the supervisor to view sales by department, and create new department.

 ## Getting Started
 To use Bamazon supervisor application you must accomplish the following steps below: